CUSTOM DUTIES AND TAXES

 If you are expecting or have received a delivery in the UK, you can pay your Duty and VAT charges quickly and securely online.

-When you book online with DHLitNow, you will be prompted to complete customs information when required and the invoice will print automatically with your parcel labels.
+When you book online with DHLitNow, you will be prompted to complete Customs information where required and the invoice will print automatically with your parcel labels.

 If you book with DHL by phone, our friendly Customer Service team will guide you through what paperwork is needed.